-We’ll start with recognizing some of the more common hazards on the Urban landscape.
+We’ll start with recognizing some of the more common hazards regarding survival on the Urban landscape.
 Once these are identified, we can explore methods of avoidance, risk assessment, and management.

 Contamination of water is the second most imposing threat in an urban survival situation.
 The collapse of supporting infrastructure means pumps will stop and pressure will diminish in many of the water and sewer lines.
 Depending on the specific disaster, raw sewage or air may be all that comes out of the faucets in our homes and businesses.
 Life sustaining water will become a priceless commodity.
 Urban environments have no available ground water supply due to pavement, concrete and vast networks of underground electrical, transportation, and service networks.
 If the disaster is in the form of a viral or bacterial epidemic, or if the devastation creates a situation where bodies are left decomposing for long periods of time, finding potable standing water may be nearly impossible.
 Run off water from city roof tops and other sources will also be contaminated due to pollutants that have accumulated for decades on roofs and the droppings and chemicals the water will make contact with.